 Here are five image analytics applications that are unexpected, disruptive, and creative.

 Many US airports are acquiring upgraded technology that enables the use of biometrics such as finger or iris scanning, as an alternative security screening measure.
 Singapore’s Changi Airport will soon be opening a new terminal with automated face recognition.
-Since the Changi Airport is considered to be “the 6th busiest airport for international traffic,” this use of image analytics technology is expected to improve the airport’s ability to move passengers from arrival through security to their departure gate and significantly boost capacity.
+Since the Changi Airport is considered to be “the 6th busiest airport for international traffic,” they must be efficient.

 Have you ever gotten into a car accident and had to go through a week-long claims process?
 Wouldn’t it be much easier – and less stressful – to be able to pull out your phone, take a few pictures of the damage, and upload them to an app for a real-time assessment?

-There are countless examples of how to apply deep learning to healthcare.
+There are countless examples of how to apply deep learning algorithms to healthcare.
 Drug manufacturing companies continuously design and test drugs, treatments, and devices through clinical trials.
-Clinical research can use deep learning with medical imaging such as CAT scans, X-RAYs, and MRIs to help detect the presence or absence of conditions that are visible in images.
+Clinical research can use deep learning with medical imaging (CAT scans, X-RAYs, and MRIs) to detect the presence or absence of conditions that are visible in images.

 The CheXNet algorithm developed by a Stanford machine learning group can now detect pneumonia from chest x-rays with accuracy exceeding practicing radiologists.

 This example shows how deep learning and AI are instrumental in improving health care practices and preventing false diagnoses.
 This technology can also provide physicians with a second opinion from a model trained on hundreds of thousands of images.